 After the government decision the head of the army, lieutenant general Douglas, was assigned to organise a detachment.
 This body was made up of professionals and conscripts who volunteered.
 As it wasn’t possible for military personnel to act in a belligerent country, they would be free from duty under the duration of the rescue action.
 They would officially be Red Cross volunteers in the detachment.

-Gathering in Hässleholm on March 8 the detachment consisted of three ambulance platoons with 12 buses each, one transport platoon with 12 lorries, a supply service platoon and baggage with cook, workshop and medical supplies investigate this site.
+Gathering in Hässleholm on March 8 the detachment consisted of three ambulance platoons with 12 buses each, one transport platoon with 12 lorries, a supply service platoon and baggage with cook, workshop and medical supplies.
 There were a total of 75 vehicles, of which 36 buses, with a manpower of 250 men, which was the number permitted by the Germans.
 The detachments total transport capacity was approximately 1000 people per trip.
 In shorter trips the lorries could be used too, which allowed for the transportation of around 1200 people.

 Colonel Gottfrid Björck was appointed head of the operation and a Red Cross delegation of around twenty doctors and nurses accompanied the detachment under the supervision of Red Cross doctor G A Rundberg.

 The journey from Hässleholm went in to stages, as there wasn’t space for all the vehicles on the ferry to Copenhagen.
 The first group went on March 9 and the second on the 10th.
 Before this the Foreign Ministry ordered the buses painted white.
 It took all night to paint them.
 One of the units was all ready loaded on to the Copenhagen ferry so all of Malmö’s painters were called in to get the vehicles painted.
 The work was finally completed during the voyage over to Denmark.